Arduino SD Card SPI Tutorial: Wiring, File Read/Write & CSV Data Logging

 In Arduino projects, an SD card acts like a tiny external hard drive.
 You can read, write, delete, and modify files directly through your code.
 Most SD card modules support FAT16 or FAT32 file formats, which are easily managed by the Arduino SD library.

-Why Use SD Card with Arduino?
+Why Use an SD Card with Arduino?

 Arduino boards have limited memory — for example, the Arduino Uno has only 2 KB of SRAM and 32 KB of flash memory.
 That’s not enough when you want to store continuous sensor data or create a data logging system.